Quantum Monte Carlo study of the metal-insulator crossover in the square-lattice Hubbard model: The crossover diagram

 Following the scheme established in Ref.~\cite{Song2025L,*Song2025B}, we characterize the crossover from Fermi liquid to bad metal via the features in local single-particle spectrum $A_{\mathrm{loc}}(\omega)$ and thermal entropy density $\boldsymbol{s}$.
 In the former, the presence of a coherent quasiparticle peak around $\omega=0$ is the representative feature of Fermi liquid state, and its disappearance marks the termination of Fermi liquid regime.
 Alternatively, in a correlated Fermi liquid, the entropy $\boldsymbol{s}$ is proportional to the effective fermion mass~\cite{Walsh2019L,Walsh2019B,Downey2023} which typically grows with $U/t$.
 Consequently, as $U/t$ increases from the noninteracting limit, the local maximum of $\boldsymbol{s}$ also signals the boundary of Fermi liquid regime.
 We therefore expect these two criteria to yield consistent results for the crossover boundary.

-In Fig.~\ref{fig:Fig02Aloc}, we present the $A_{\mathrm{loc}}(\omega)$ results for the temperatures $T/t=0.2,0.3,0.5$ and $0.7$, at representative $U/t$ values to clearly illustrate the MIC behaviors.
+In Fig.~\ref{fig:Fig02Aloc}, we present the $A_{\mathrm{loc}}(\omega)$ results for temperatures $T/t=0.2$, $0.3$, $0.5$ and $0.7$, at representative $U/t$ values to clearly illustrate the MIC behaviors.
 Note that $A_{\mathrm{loc}}(\omega)$ is symmetric about $\omega=0$ for the model~(\ref{eq:Hamiltonian}) due to the particle-hole symmetry.
 For each fixed $T/t$, the spectrum $A_{\mathrm{loc}}(\omega)$ near $\omega=0$ evolves from the coherence peak structure, to a dip, and eventually develops a gap, signaling the Mott-insulating state at finite temperature.
 The intermediate $U/t$ regime, in which $A_{\mathrm{loc}}(\omega\sim 0)$ displays a dip with finite spectral weight, is then identified as the MIC crossover regime.
 We refer to this regime as ``bad metal'' following the previous studies~\cite{Deng2013,Ding2019,Song2025L,*Song2025B}.
 Besides, the dip appearance in $A_{\mathrm{loc}}(\omega\sim 0)$ is accompanied by the transfer of the spectral weight at $\omega\sim0$ to the high energy part, which contributes to the formation of the two shoulders in $A_{\mathrm{loc}}(\omega)$ at $\omega=\pm\omega_h$.
 Towards the strong interaction limit, these two broadened maxima evolve into the upper and lower Hubbard bands~\cite{Hubbard1963} in the atomic limit with $\omega_h=U/2$.
 Away from that limit, the quantum fluctuation induced by the hoppings and the thermal fluctuation together suppress the maxima location to $\omega_h<U/2$, as confirmed by our results in Fig.~\ref{fig:Fig02Aloc}.
-Furthermore, we do not observe a three-peak structure in $A_{\mathrm{loc}}(\omega)$, which was believed to be one of the key features for the Mott metal-insulator transition in the Hubbard models from DMFT calculations~\cite{Rozenberg1993,Georges1996,Gebhard1997,Kotliar2004}.
-By contrast, a weak three-peak structure is found to appear in a constrained parameter region of the 3D Hubbard model~\cite{Song2025L,*Song2025B}.
+Furthermore, we do not observe a three-peak structure in $A_{\mathrm{loc}}(\omega)$, which was believed to be one of the key features for the Mott metal-insulator transition in the infinite-dimensional Hubbard model from DMFT calculations~\cite{Rozenberg1993,Georges1996,Gebhard1997,Kotliar2004}.
+This is consistent with the fact that the $T=0$ Mott transition is absent in the 2D model~(\ref{eq:Hamiltonian}).

 We then quantitatively determine the disappearance location of the quasiparticle coherence peak in $A_{\rm loc}(\omega)$, denoted as $U_{A{\rm loc}}$.
 Considering that $U_{A{\rm loc}}$ also depicts the emergence of the spectral dip, we define a spectrum ratio